AlexaH88/pianotes/README.md

     -   #### Imagery

-        - The piano icon on the Instructions Page was added to avoid having a text-heavy page and to create a playful and fun look and feel.
+        - The piano and computer mouse icons on the Instructions Page were added to avoid having a text-heavy page and to create a playful and fun look and feel.

 -   ### ***Wireframes***
+    - The Play and Challenge pages at the wireframe stage were later combined to create one page (Play), with the ability to switch between Freestlye and Challenge modes.
+This was done in order to improve UX and repetitive code on two pages.

     -   Play page:
         ![Play Wireframe](assets/images/wireframes-play-page.png)